About the Campaign

 Most Americans would be shocked at what the gun industry has become.
 Six-shot revolvers and hunting rifles and shotguns have been replaced by high-caliber “pocket rocket” concealed carry pistols and military bred assault weapons: ranging from AR-15 assault rifles, to AK-47 assault pistols, to 50 caliber sniper rifles that can penetrate armor plating from a mile away and down jetliners on takeoff and landing.
 In today’s militarized gun industry, frequently the only difference between guns used in the field of battle and those sold on the civilian market is that the guns in soldiers’ hands can fire in automatic mode (firing bullets as long as the trigger is depressed or in three-shot bursts) while those in civilian hands are semiautomatic (firing only one bullet per trigger pull) — essentially a distinction without a difference.

 The fact is that under federal law virtually anyone with a credit card and no felony convictions can legally outfit their own army.
-At the same time, in the face of long-term declining household gun ownership, the firearms industry, in partnership with the National Rifle Association, is following a marketing trail blazed by the tobacco industry: targeting children, women, and minority groups as new customers and hoped-for political foot soldiers.
+At the same time, in the face of long-term declining household gun ownership, the firearms industry, in partnership with the National Rifle Association, is following a marketing trail blazed by the tobacco industry: targeting children, women, and communities of color as new customers and hoped-for political foot soldiers.

-Overall, the impact of this lethal design, manufacture, and marketing shift can be measured in the tens of thousands of Americans who die from guns each year in the United States (more than 36,000 in 2015): from mass shootings involving semiautomatic firearms with high-capacity ammunition magazines to homicides and suicides facilitated by increased firepower.
+Overall, the impact of this lethal design, manufacture, and marketing shift can be measured in the tens of thousands of Americans who die from guns each year in the United States (nearly 49,000 in 2021): from mass shootings involving semiautomatic firearms with large capacity ammunition magazines to homicides and suicides facilitated by increased firepower.
 At the same time, defective firearms remain on the market while minor design changes that could be required under a regulatory mechanism — such as magazine disconnects, load indicators, and increased trigger pull — are subject to the whims of manufacturers.
 This increase in firepower in civilian hands also impacts the manner in which police respond to situations potentially involving a firearm while feeding a spiraling arms race between law enforcement and the communities they are sworn to protect.

 - Present new and ongoing research on the many ways the industry exploits its unique lack of health and safety regulation;